-We may, from time to time, send direct marketing communications to you via email, telephone, SMS and push notifications about our activities and services and other material that we consider you would find interesting or useful.
+We may, from time to time, send direct marketing communications to you via email, telephone, SMS, WhatsApp, Push notifications or other messaging channels about our activities and services and other material that we consider you would find interesting or useful.
 We may continue sending these direct marketing communications after you cease using our services, for example in relation to warranties or after-sale services.
 These communications will be sent in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth).
 If you do not wish to receive such direct marketing communications, you can always opt out.
 If you are receiving email communications from us, there will be a mechanism to opt out contained in each of those emails.
 To stop receiving other communications from us, you can contact us via any of the channels listed below.

 If you choose to opt out of direct marketing communications, please note that Cars24 may still contact you and your employees for other reasonable purposes, including information that Cars24 is legally required to send, notifications of changes to Cars24 services or policies and information regarding the use, rights, benefits or obligations of users of our services.

 We do not use Sensitive Information for direct marketing and we do not provide your Personal Information to other organisations for the purposes of direct marketing.

 As part of providing our services to you, we may undertake tasks for a credit provider which are reasonably necessary to manage the application process.
 When doing so, we are acting as agent for the credit provider, with the same privacy law requirements applying to both of us.

 We may submit your application to one or more credit providers.
 Those credit providers and their website addresses are set out in this table below.